theincondensable/practice-caveat-emptor/Readme.md

-**Individual Objects can outline the Application Process.
+>Individual Objects can outline the Application Process.
-**ORM: is the Automated and Transparent Persistence of objects of the Application to the Tables in a Database.
+> ORM: is the Automated and Transparent Persistence of objects of the Application to the Tables in a Database.

-**Application Development Strategies:
+>Application Development Strategies:
     1. TopDown: Starting with Domain Model.
     2. BottomUp: Starting with an existing Database Schema.

-#0: JDBC:
+#0 - JDBC:
 it's a Java API that can access any kind of Tabular Data (like a Relational DB).
    1. Connection: connects to a Database.
       1. DriverManager.getConnection() to which we must pass "URL, Username, Password" to obtain a Connection to DB.